dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 * At the sale’s end the collected ICP are “swapped” for the SNS tokens; the participants get SNS tokens and the SNS gets the collected ICP.
-Each user will receive their portion of the pool of SNS tokens, pro-rated by their % of the overall number of ICP contributed.
+Each user will receive their portion of the pool of SNS tokens, pro-rated by their share of the overall number of ICP contributed.
 For example, if the sale canister initially held 1000 SNS tokens and 500 ICP tokens were collected during the decentralization sale, then the exchange rate would